Much is known about the benefits of mindfulness and the benefits of yoga, but what happens when you combine the two together?

 These detailed instructions can be applied within any pose, and by doing so systematically, you’re able to identify specific behaviors and make positive changes.
 For example, behaviors such as grasping for the outcome of a pose, avoiding certain poses altogether, or completely zoning out from your practice (Isaacs, 2008).

 When you practice mindful yoga, you should scan the body and be on the lookout for the many ways—some subtle, others not so subtle—in which your perspective on your body, thoughts, and whole sense of self can shift when you change postures and stay in them for some time, paying full attention from moment to moment.
-“Practicing in this way enriches the inner work enormously and takes it far beyond the physical benefits that come naturally with the stretching and strengthening” (Kabat-Zinn, 2005).

 The main point with mindful yoga is to be curious and open to what you are noticing—without judgment or attachment—investigating your bodily sensations as fully as possible, and then intentionally releasing the focus of attention before shifting to the next area to explore (Smookler, 2016).
 Remember to be curious; when the mind wanders, notice any irritation or judgment, and then bring your mind back to the breath and the body.